 The 6mm lugs grip mud, wet grass and general clag like teeth, rarely slipping in even the most unpleasant ooze.
 How much the magical Graphene contributes is debatable, but switch to a rocky trail or a wet wood bridge and the Roclite G 345 stick like glue.
 Part of this is certainly down to the texture on each lug, part of a design that also sheds clag as fast as you can pick it up, an overlooked bonus in sticky conditions.

-Once you're bored with the grip available, you might notice that you’ve not really had to worry about comfort, which is great news indeed.
-As these weigh in at a trainer-like 345grams there’s no weight to cart about at all, and the all-fabric upper adds plenty of flex straight out of the box.
+Once the novelty of that incredible grip wears off, you might notice that you've not really had to worry about comfort, which is great news indeed.
+As these weigh in at a trainer-like 345g there's no weight to cart about at all, and the all-fabric upper adds plenty of flex straight out of the box.
 In fact, there are few walking boots that are this immediately competent and comfortable, and that comfort doesn’t dissipate once they have worn in a little either.
 Speaking of which, that Graphene is designed to be long-lasting, and our testing so far indicates that is indeed the case.

 The downsides of the Inov-8 Roclite G 345 GTX are really as a result of lightness compromises – there's not as much ankle support here as in a chunkier, higher-lacing boot, which might be an issue with heavier loads and longer days.
 Equally, the Gore-Tex membrane and fabric are light and breathable, but can appear to transmit cold to your feet in really wet, boggy conditions due to the minimal insulation.
 Obviously one solution is to just walk (or run) faster, the other is to avoid trainers in cold, wintry conditions – very much horses for courses.